-Unsurprisingly, as well as being incredibly stressful, buying a property is very costly so you need to factor that in, and not just the selling costs mentioned above, if you're selling to buy somewhere else.
-The charges include:
+Unsurprisingly, as well as being incredibly stressful, bear in mind that buying a property is very costly – and not just the selling costs mentioned above.

-- Mortgage fees - Arrangement/booking fee (£0 - £2,500) and exit fees, early repayment and new home loan charges.
-See Can I take my mortgage with me? for a full breakdown.
+- Mortgage fees.
+Arrangement/booking fee (£0 - £2,500) and exit fees, early repayment and new home loan charges.
+See our Porting your mortgage guide for a full breakdown.

-- Surveys/Valuation fee - Homebuyer's report, full structural or snagging, £400 - £700 (depending on survey type).
-Valuation is for lenders to check how much your property is worth, £300 - £400.
+- Valuation.
+This is for lenders to check how much your property is worth, budget for £300 - £400, though sometimes it's free.
 This varies by lender and property value and is for the lender's purposes only.
 You can generally upgrade to a homebuyer's survey, or you could go for a full structural survey.

-- Searches - Local, drainage and environmental searches.
-Checks to see if there's anything you need to be aware of like building control issues or nearby road schemes.
+- Searches.
+Local, drainage and environmental searches check to see if there's anything you need to be aware of, such as building control issues or nearby road schemes.

-- Stamp duty - on properties over £125,000, payable to the Government.
+- Stamp duty.
+Normally payable to the Government on properties in England over £125,000.
 See Stamp Duty Calculator for full details.

-- Land Registry fee - charges a fee to transfer their register entry into your name, up to £500.
+- Land Registry fee.
+To transfer its register entry into your name, up to £500.